The AIDS Garden of Reflection is a living tribute to those lost to AIDS and in support of those living with HIV.

-Designed as a peaceful place of contemplation, the garden will join other significant spaces throughout Australia which provide an opportunity for families, friends and supporters to honour, heal and develop hope.
+Designed as a place of contemplation, the garden provides an opportunity for families, friends and supporters to honour those lost to HIV and AIDS, heal, reflect and develop hope.

-The proposed plans for the AIDS Memorial Garden at the Arboretum
+The plans for the AIDS Memorial Garden at the Arboretum